- Mumbai, Gangtok, New Delhi, Bangalore

 - contact@vedawellnessworld.com

 Body Dysmorphic Disorder (BDD) is a mental health condition in which a patient is obsessed and fixated upon perceived non-existent or minor flaws in physical appearance.
 These flaws are entirely unnoticeable to others.
-Despite their insignificance, these perceived imperfections can disrupt a person’s self-esteem and daily life, relationships, and emotional well-being.
-The good news is that BDD is a curable condition with the right medical support, therapies, and understanding from loved ones.
+Despite their insignificance, these perceived imperfections can disrupt a person’s self-esteem and daily life, relationships and emotional well-being.
+The good news is that BDD is a curable condition with the right medical support, therapies and understanding from loved ones.

 Body Dysmorphic Disorder (BDD) is a psychological disorder characterised by an obsessive focus on supposed flaws in one’s appearance that are either minor or non-existent.
 Despite their insignificance, a patient suffering from BDD who is preoccupied with these flaws experience intense distress and cannot function properly in daily life.